bogdanlupuro/consumer-kb-strapi/API.md

 4. **Pagination**: Default pageSize is 25.
 Use pagination for large result sets.
 5. **Relations**: Use `populate=category` to include category details in article/action-link responses and avoid extra API calls.
 6. **Action Link Paths**: The `path` field in action links contains deep link paths that exclude the domain (e.g., `/kyc`, `/referafriend/app`).
 Use these paths to navigate within your mobile app.
 Paths work across all environments since they're domain-agnostic.
+7. **Meilisearch Search**: For full-text search, use the Meilisearch Edge API (`https://edge.meilisearch.com`).
+The index `Consumer-KnowledgeBase` contains articles and categories.
+Edge API provides analytics and optimized performance.